logo

 Tour of Dublin, Southern Ireland

-Dublin is both the largest city and capital of Ireland.
-It is located near the midpoint of Ireland's east coast, at the mouth of the River Liffey.
-Founded as a Viking settlement, the city has been Ireland's primary city for most of the island's history since medieval times.
+Dublin is the largest city, and capital of Ireland.
+It is situated on the east coast, at the mouth of the River Liffey.
+Dublin was founded as a Viking settlement in the 800s, becomming Ireland's main settlement since that time.

 Flight times between UK Airports and Dublin are about 50 minutes.

-Ryanair provide regular flights between Dublin Airport and Aberdeen .
-Birmingham .
-Bournemouth .
+Ryanair provide regular flights between Dublin Airport and UK Airports such as: Birmingham .
 Bristol .
-Cork .
 East Midlands .
 Edinburgh .
-Glasgow/Prestwick .
-Kerry .
+Glasgow/International .
 Leeds .
 Liverpool .
 London/Gatwick .
 London/Luton .
 London/Stanstead .
+Manchester .
 Newcastle .

 Most UK based Airlines and International Airlines also provide flights to Dublin Airport.
-For information on what airlines and from waht airports, visit: en.wikipedia.org/wiki/Dublin_Airport.
+For information on what airlines and from what airports, visit: en.wikipedia.org/wiki/Dublin_Airport.

 Dublin Airport is situated about 7 miles north of Dublin centre.
 Aircoach provide a good service with luxury coaches waiting outside the main terminal.
 Just pay the driver then you are on your way to Dublin.
 The driver announces each stop in Dublin with information on what top hotels that stop is close to.
 Returning to the airport, just go back to the stop you got off at and wait for one of the coaches that run about every 20 minutes.
-Taxi/Coach information.
+Taxi prices from the Airport to Dublin centre are about 25 Euro.
+Aircoach pirces are about 6 Euro each way.
+Taxi/Coach information .
 Google Map.

 The Spire of Dublin is situated in the city centre on the main street named O'Connell Street.

-At 396 feet high, it is now Dublin's most noticeable Landmark.
+At 396 feet high, it is now Dublin's most prominent Landmark.

-The Dublin Spire was the winning entry in an architectural competition to provide a replacement for Nelson's Pillar which was blown up in 1966.
+The Dublin Spire was the winning entry in an architectural competition to provide a replacement for Nelson's Pillar, that was blown up in 1966.

 The Spike, as it is now normally referred to, was erected between December 2002 and January 2003.
 This is now a favourite meeting place, as it is so easy to find, is on the main shopping street, and situated only a few hundred yards from the River Liffey and Temple Bar.
 Most of Dublin's busiest Bars are situated alongside the river and in the Temple Bar area.